Reminair/Xenon/README.md

 ## What are the features?

-Well its a pretty small list right now, but as me and my team learn rust, it will get more extensive as we go.
+Well it's a pretty small list right now, but as me and my team learn rust, it will get more extensive as we go.

 ### Fakeboot:

-Its not very good looking for now, but fakeboot basically just makes it feel like your bootinmg into an OS
+Its not very good looking for now, but fakeboot basically just makes it feel like your booting into an OS

 ![image](https://github.com/user-attachments/assets/173b7f99-a24c-4593-99c1-fef85564d318)

 ### xenoncli

-Its just our cli, there is nothing special to it, other than its ours of course.
+Its just our cli, there is nothing special to it, other than it's ours of course.

 ![image](https://github.com/user-attachments/assets/692a1c4a-6c49-4500-a1a3-0a50b99188d3)

 ### Socha

-Sochoa is xenon's file manager, it does file manager stuff
+Socha is xenon's file manager, it does file manager stuff

 ![image](https://github.com/user-attachments/assets/1fb16bbb-9b0a-4ef9-9f9a-68571c981813)